EdbMails EDB Recovery and Migration software

 3. How to export a Public folder to PST from any Exchange server?

-To export the Public folder database (pub1.edb) and Public folder to PST from Exchange 2013, 2016, and 2019, use the EdbMails Exchange database recovery tool.
-EdbMails can completely recover Exchange mailboxes from an offline or corrupted database file (.EDB) without the need for Exchange or Active Directory.
-It enables you to convert the EDB to PST or migrate the EDB to Office 365 or migrate EDB to a live Exchange server.
+To export the Public folder database (pub1.edb) and Public folder data to PST from Exchange server 2013, 2016, and 2019, you can rely on the EdbMails Exchange database recovery tool.
+EdbMails simplifies the process of recovering Exchange mailboxes from offline or corrupted EDB files, without the need for Exchange server or Active Directory.
+It also enables you to either convert the EDB to PST or directly migrate the data to Office 365 or a Live Exchange server.

-Steps to Export Public folders from EDB to PST using EdbMails
+Steps to export Exchange Public folders from EDB to PST using EdbMails

 Select EDB file